Razinogriffith/PlanarDataClassificationWithOneHiddenLayer/README.md

 # PlanarDataClassificationWithOneHiddenLayer
-This is your a neural network, with a hidden layer.
+This is a neural network, with a hidden layer.
+Part of the worldclass Coursera course by Andrew Ng.